Psychotherapy Laboratory (RSLB)

 RSLB 654 - Clinical Neuropsychology Credits 3

-This course is dedicated to promoting neuropsychological-assessment competency, it is designed to introduce students to neuropsychological assessment tools in the following areas: Attention, Executive Functioning, Language, Memory, Visuospatial Skills, and Motor Ability.
-As well as integrate assessments of Intelligence, Achievement, Emotions and Personality.
-It is designed to help students develop multicultural competencies in the area of clinical neuropsychological assessment, emphasizing the diversity domains of age, gender, ethnic and racial identity, and developmental disabilities and disabilities acquired later in life.
+The focus of this course is to introduce students to clinical neuropsychological diagnoses while providing them with a basic understanding of the brain areas implicated.
+This course will also focus on promoting beginner neuropsychological-assessment competency.
+It is designed to introduce students to neuropsychological assessment tools in the following areas: Attention, Executive Functioning, Language, Memory, Visuospatial Skills, and Motor Ability; as well as integrate assessments of Intelligence, Achievement, Emotions and Personality.
+The overall purpose of this course is for students to develop basic competencies in the administration, scoring, and interpretation of the instruments included in a comprehensive neuropsychological assessment battery.
+This course is also designed to help students continue developing foundational competencies in the following key areas: describing examinee mental status and behaviors, conducting clinical interviews, integrating assessment data, articulating case conceptualizations, and writing psychological reports.
+Furthermore, it is designed to help students develop multicultural competencies in the area of clinical neuropsychological assessment, emphasizing the diversity domains of age, gender, ethnic and racial identity, and developmental disabilities and disabilities acquired later in life.
 Note(s): Elective.
 Grade Mode: A.

 RSLB 671 - Marriage and Family Therapy Credits 3